 Do police officers have an obligation under the Americans with Disabilities Act to accommodate people with mental illnesses when making arrests?

-The case was brought by Teresa Sheehan, a mentally ill woman who lived in a group home in San Francisco when a social worker called 911 out of concern that she posed a danger to herself and others.
+The case was brought by Teresa Sheehan, a mentally ill woman who was living in a group home in San Francisco when a social worker called 911 out of concern that she posed a danger to herself and others.
 When two police officers arrived, Sheehan threatened to kill them if they entered her room.
 They did, she raised a knife, and police shot her at least five times.

 Sheehan’s case has echoes in Denver, where more than half of the 11 people shot by law enforcement last year showed signs of mental illness, according to a report earlier this year by the Office of the Independent Monitor, a city watchdog.

-The Denver police shootings included Samuel Clementi, who was wielding scissors when he was shot in his home at a Veterans Affairs residential facility in April 2013.
+The targets of Denver police shootings included Samuel Clementi, who was wielding scissors when he was shot in his home at a Veterans Affairs residential facility in April 2013.
 An employee of the facility had called out of concern that Clementi, whom she said had schizophrenia and post-traumatic stress disorder, was suicidal.

 Less than a month later, Christopher Dubois was shot dead after his ex-girlfriend called 911 reporting concern for his welfare.
-Officers said they believed he was armed and were afraid he would take hostages.
-His gun was later found to be unloaded and incapable of firing.
+Officers said they believed he was armed and were afraid he would take hostages; his gun was later found to be unloaded and incapable of firing.

 A recent policy review by Denver police initiated in response to concerns voiced by the city watchdog found that the increase in incidents had more to do with failings in the mental health treatment system than law enforcement response, according to a September report by Police Chief Robert White.